 But it’s not meant to anticipate future conduct.
 That is what the other two scores are for.

 Equifax’s credit risk score assesses how likely it is your small business will become severely delinquent on payments.
 Scores range from 101 to 992, and they show:

 Finally, Equifax’s business failure score looks at the risk of your company closing.
 It ranges from 1,000 to 1,600, evaluating these aspects:

 For the credit risk and the business failure scores, a rating of 0 means bankruptcy.

 An awesome Equifax score for your small business is as follows:

-Dun & Bradstreet prepares five reports, but the 100-point PAYDEX® score is the most popular among them.
-Dun & Bradstreet looks into the business-to-business data submitted by suppliers.
-And it looks into the historical payment history of your business, industry data, and public records to create your business profile at Dun & Bradstreet.
+Dun & Bradstreet prepares 5 reports, but the 100-point PAYDEX® score is the most popular among them.
+D&B looks into the business-to-business data submitted by suppliers, along with the historical payment history of your business, industry data, and public records.
+It does this to create your business profile at Dun & Bradstreet.

 D&B also designs three predictive-based scores in order to predict the performance of your business in the upcoming 12 months.
 These include the following scores.